john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with over 100 libraries that you want (This includes SciPy and nearly everything else we will use in this course.)
+Anaconda is Python packaged with hundreds of libraries that you want (This includes SciPy and nearly everything else we will use in this course.)

 ## Basics